tangdian/portal/README.md

-## Portal in ES6
+## PortalRush one-button game in Javascript ES6

-To play, first download the repository,then do
+For developing purpose, first download the repository,then do

 <code>$ npm install</code>